 Cons of On Sight Based Tours:

-- No GPS to confirm location (puts a lot of trust into the officer performing Tours)
+• No GPS to confirm location (puts a lot of trust in the officer performing the tour)

 Long Press Function